-Approved materials: acrylic, mirrored acrylic, cardboard, mat board, museum board, YUPO synthetic paper, MDF (engineered wood), bass wood, plywood, Delrin
+Approved materials: acrylic, mirrored acrylic, cardboard, mat board, hardboard, chipboard, museum board, polystyrene, YUPO synthetic paper, MDF (engineered wood), bass wood, plywood, Delrin

 Textiles: Good: Felt, rayon, tightly woven cotton, wool, most natural materials; OK: loose weaves, knotted material; Forbidden: flammable synthetics (test a small swatch in a well ventilated area with a bucket of water close by), vinyl, metallic/reflective materials, neoprene, any material with chlorine.
 Ask an IDeATe helper if you are unsure.

-Forbidden materials: ABS plastic, mirrored glass (the backing contains mercury), steel, Lexan plastics, polyethylene terephthalate glycol (PETG), foam core, polystyrene, materials containing chloride or vinyl (e.g. PVC), wood thicker than 1/4″ (6mm).
+Forbidden materials: ABS plastic, mirrored glass (the backing contains mercury), Lexan plastics, polyethylene terephthalate glycol (PETG), foam core, any materials containing chloride or vinyl (e.g. PVC), and wood thicker than 1/4″ (6mm).

 - Painted or glued materials must be completely dry before laser cutting

-- Two high speed cutting passes on low power produce better results for low-melting point plastics and for paper
+- Two high speed cutting passes on low power produce better results for low-melting point plastics and for some types of paper

 - Fabric must be cut to size before laser cutting (max = 47″x35″)

 - Due to the focal properties of the laser lenses, materials must be at most 3/8″ (9.5mm) thick